 For every sofa, we review:

-- Coverage length for frame and springs
+- Coverage length for frames and springs

 - Coverage for cushions and foam cores